The path we’re on:

 - Rising national debt will hamper public investment needed to grow the economy because federal spending on items like infrastructure, education and research will be crowded out by increased interest payments on the debt.

 - Higher federal debt translates into higher interest rates down the road and less capital available for small businesses, large companies, and families to borrow and invest.

 - Families will feel the effects of rising debt through increased costs of home loans, automobile loans, credit cards, and educational expenses because of higher interest rates.

-- Interest rates could be 0.3 points higher if federal debt is growing as opposed to shrinking as a share of the economy.
-Put another way, a family with a $300,000 mortgage can expect to pay at least $20,000 more over the course of the mortgage.
+- Interest rates would be 1 point higher 25 years from now because of high debt, according to CBO.
+Put another way, a family with a $300,000 mortgage can expect to pay at least $45,000 more over the course of the mortgage.